SchweizerischeBundesbahnen/scion-workbench/projects/scion/workbench/README.md

 SCION Workbench
 ===============

 SCION Workbench enables the creation of Angular web applications that require a flexible layout to arrange content side-by-side or stacked, all personalizable by the user via drag & drop.

-The workbench layout is ideal for applications with non-linear workflows, enabling users to work on content in parallel.
-Examples include specialized business applications, scientific or development tools, as well as command & control interfaces.
+This type of layout is ideal for applications with non-linear workflows, enabling users to work on content in parallel.

+The workbench layout is a grid of parts.
+Parts are aligned relative to each other.
+A part is a stack of views.
+Content is displayed in views.

-In the workbench, content is displayed in views.
-The workbench has a main area and a peripheral area for placing views.
-The main area is the primary place for views to interact with the application.
-Typically, it is initially blank or displays a start page.
-The peripheral area arranges views around the main area.
-Peripheral views can be used to provide entry points to the application, tools or context-sensitive assistance to support the user's workflow.
-Multiple arrangements of peripheral views, called perspectives, are supported.
-Different perspectives provide a different perspective on the application while sharing the main area.
-Only one perspective can be active at a time.
+The layout can be divided into a main and a peripheral area, with the main area as the primary place for opening views.
+The peripheral area arranges parts around the main area to provide navigation or context-sensitive assistance to support the user's workflow.
+Defining a main area is optional and recommended for applications requiring a dedicated and maximizable area for user interaction.

+Multiple layouts, called perspectives, are supported.
+Perspectives can be switched with one perspective active at a time.
+Perspectives share the same main area, if any.

 The sources for this package are in [SCION Workbench](https://github.com/SchweizerischeBundesbahnen/scion-workbench) repo.
 Please file issues and pull requests against that repo.